Skip to content

 Height: A minimum of 2.65m is required to accommodate enclosures (minimum 2.6m high).
 Anything lower will restrict your swing, especially with longer clubs.

-Depth: Allow 30cm behind the enclosure for screen flex, and ensure at least 2.7m between the ball and screen to avoid striking the frame during follow-through.
-With these factors, a total depth of 5m is truly the minimum.
+Depth: Allow 30cm behind the enclosure for screen flex, and ensure at least 2.7m between ball and screen to avoid striking the frame during follow-through.
+In practice, 5m is the true minimum.

 Takeaway:

 These dimensions are based on years of experience building customer simulators.
-They ensure proper use and safety.
-Because custom simulator packages are non-returnable, it’s vital to measure and test your swing comfort in your space before purchasing.
+Because custom simulator packages are non-returnable, it’s critical to measure and test your swing comfort before purchasing.

 Left & Right-Handed Simulator Requirements